 If you see a little mold in a distressed property, chances are there is a great deal more hidden somewhere else.
 Try to detect any moldy odors by the walls.
 Pull up the corner of carpeting and see if there are any dark stains on the carpet tack strips.
 Be very cautious if you see any water lines on unpainted walls behind furnaces or water heaters.

 And above all, hire a professional mold inspection company to inspect a distressed property.
 When you are worried about hidden mold, be sure to include air sampling.
 Our clients were happy to finally find the source of the mold, but it did come at a cost.
-Foreclosures can be tricky, but it pays to take the proper precautions and save yourself the headaches later on.
+Foreclosures and mold can both be tricky, but it pays to take the proper precautions and save yourself the headaches later on.